-The Statement of Accounts summarises the Council's transactions for the 2020-21 financial year and its position at the year end of 31 March 2021.
+The Statement of Accounts summarises the Council's transactions for the 2019-20 financial year and its position at the year end of 31 March 2020.
 The authority is required to prepare an annual Statement of Accounts in line with the Accounts and Audit Regulations 2015.
 The Regulations require that they are prepared in accordance with proper accounting practices.

-These practices primarily comprise the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2020-21 (including the Update to the Code and Specifications for Future Codes for Infrastructure Assets issued by CIPFA/LASAAC in November 2022), supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2019-20, supported by International Financial Reporting Standards (IFRS).

 The accounting convention adopted in the Statement of Accounts is, principally, historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.

-The accounts have been prepared on a going concern basis, on the basis of continued provision of service.
+The accounts have been prepared on a going concern basis, under the assumption that the Council will continue in existence for the foreseeable future.